SijieWen/DRL_GBI/README.md

 # DRL_GBI
 The code and related work of my project - combining (deep) reinforcement learning and goals-based investing

+This project has been selected as a top project among the Spring 2020 Business graduation projects.

+A brief can also be found on the Hanlon Lab website: https://fsc.stevens.edu/combining-deep-reinforcement-learning-and-goals-based-investing/

 ## Code Design for DDPG

 ###### About: